geikha/hydra-docs-v2/content/docs/learning/guides/javascript.md

 ---
-title: javascript for hydra users
+title: JavaScript for Hydra users
+weight: 81
 ---

-# JavaScript Guide
+# JavaScript for Hydra users
+---
+by Geikha

 This guide is made for users who are new to JavaScript or coding in general and would like to dive into these topics.
 You don't need to fully understand what's here to use Hydra.
 If you're just starting with Hydra and you have no coding experience, we recommend you experiment with Hydra a bit before reading this.

+---

 ## Comments